Want to know how to quiet the mind? Meditation is the answer.

 Slow, meaningful work quiets the mind and promotes inner peace.

 That’s why Tai Chi is so beneficial.
+This is the best type of movement meditation to slow the mind.

 Tai Chi is all about simple and slow exercises.
 It’s almost the opposite of exercise actually.
 Most exercise elevates your heart rate.
 Tai Chi slows you down and relaxes your mind.